Software engineers often think about starting a web development business of their own.

 This is the main workflow I’ve followed as a freelance developer before I founded my business and grew it to a team of 30+.
 It’s still applicable in terms of scaling opportunities.

 Still, this is primarily a kickstart approach over the first months (up to a couple of years).
 In terms of scaling a web development business, you have to engage in different activities that overlap with the initial plan and build upon it.
-I’ve covered the next step in the growth journey in The Definitive Sales Process For a WordPress Development Company:
+I’ve covered the next step in the growth journey in:

 Presales and Client Vetting